well-iam/RL24-Homework1/README.md

 ## :package: About

 This package contains the developed code for the first homework of the Robotics Lab 2024/25 Course.
+The authors of the package are:
+William Notaro, Chiara Panagrosso, Salvatore Piccolo, Roberto Rocco

 ## :hammer: Build
 Clone this package in the `src` folder of your ROS 2 workspace.
 If you want to only clone the content files without creating the repo folder, use (only works if the src/ folder is empty)